 The results discussed in this report are best viewed in the context of the overall steelhead abundance trends for the Yakima River basin.
-5212 adult steelhead were enumerated at the Prosser Dam facility between July 1, 2014 and June 30, 2015.
-Lower than the peak Prosser Dam count of 2010 (6793); however, still above the 10-year average (http://ykfp.org/).
+3953 adult steelhead were enumerated at the Prosser Dam facility managed by YKFP between July 1, 2015 and June 30, 2016 (http://ykfp.org/).

-206 Steelhead redds were identified during three passes on Satus Creek between March and June of 2015.
-The largest number of redds were identified in the main stem Satus (n=98) followed by Dry Creek (n=66) then Logy Creek (n=39) (Figure 5).
-Also, redds were identified in some of the smaller tributaries of Satus Creek and numbers ranged from zero in Shinando Creek and Mule Dry Creek to 2 in Kusshi Creek.
-More redds (n=32) were identified in the upper portion of Satus Creek where a fire burned in late summer 2013 this year following a low redd count (n=10) in this area in 2014.
+140 Steelhead redds were identified during three passes on Satus Creek between March and June of 2016.
+The largest number of redds were identified in the main stem Satus (n=63) followed by Dry Creek (n=35) then Logy Creek (n=30).
+Also, redds were identified in some of the smaller tributaries of Satus Creek and numbers ranged from zero in Shinando Creek and Mule Dry Creek to 4 in Kusshi Creek.